 1) Knowledge and comprehension skills.
-The students will have to reach a good knowledge of (i) the terminology and the current psychobiological theories, (ii) the physiological correlates of different behavioral, emotional and cognitive phenotypes, (iii) the methods for inducing such phenotypes and measuring their biological substrates.
+The students will have to reach a good knowledge of (i) the stress concept, (ii) its neuroendocrine bases, (iii) the adaptive and maladaptive potential of stress response, and (iv) its possible pathophysiological implications.

 3) Capacity of independent evaluation.
-The students will have to develop critical and independent evaluation skills upon the basic concepts of psychobiology and the methods used in the experimental field.
+The students will have to develop critical and independent evaluation skills upon the stress concept, the most reliable stress markers, and the individual differences in stress resilience and vulnerability.

 4) Communication skills.
-The students will have to be able to communicate in a non ambiguous manner the theoretical knowledge, the experimental paradigms and the physiological substrates of various behavioral, emotional and cognitive phenotypes.
+The students will have to be able to communicate in a non ambiguous manner the main concepts, the theoretical bases and the physiological and pathophysiological aspects that characerize stress and stress-related pathologies.

 5) Learning capacity.
-The students will have to be able to learn experimental approaches and procedures for the investigation of behavioral, emotional and cognitive manifestations in animals and humans.
+The students will have to be able to learn experimental approaches and procedures for the investigation of the stress response and its potential pathophysiological implications.